Viewing your Schedule

 - Click Yes.

 - This action alerts the unit supervisor that you are willing to work the shift.
+The unit supervisor will decide whether to accept your bid, someone else's, or leave the shift vacant.

 When permitted by your unit employee permissions, you may be able to create a new shift for yourself to capture an unscheduled work period.
 If you have the necessary permissions for the currently selected Unit, you will see a New Shift button on the My Schedule page, above the List View / Calendar buttons.